 For a second Mycroft looked as if he was going to ask Molly to make an appointment with his secretary for some time the following week.
 "I'm very busy at the present, Miss Hooper, is this -"

 Another sigh.
 Mycroft was making a noble effort not to roll his eyes.
-Of all the people he had never expected to be at the beck and call of, Molly Hooper was surely the most prominent.
-Yet the shy pathologist from Bart's had been very useful to him, however much he might have grudged her for it.
 "Very well," he said.
 "Would here suit you?
 We can talk in private."

 "Have you seen John Watson lately?"

 "Ah."
-Mycroft paused for a few seconds, examining the handle of his umbrella.
+Mycroft seemed to consider this, examining the handle of his umbrella.
 "No, I haven't.
 We did not part on good terms."

-"I've been seeing him a bit this week," she blurted out.
+"I've been seeing him a bit this week," she said.
 "I mean… not 'seeing him'… not like… listen.
 I think we need to help him.
 Did you know that he's..."
-She paused.
+She stopped herself before she could blurt out the crass word for it: poor.
 "Do you know he's... got limited means?"